How policy in the UK works

 All UK government departments are led by ministers and staffed by independent civil servants who are not affiliated to any political party.
 Although the UK government has a great deal of power over the running of the UK, it is always accountable to the UK Parliament, which is made up of the House of Commons and the House of Lords.
 The laws the UK government puts forward must be debated and passed by both Houses of Parliament.

-In Wales, the Welsh Government is accountable to the National Assembly for Wales, which passes laws on devolved matters.
-The Welsh Assembly is made up of assembly members (AMs) elected by voters in Wales.
+In Wales, the Welsh Government is accountable to the Welsh Parliament, known as the Senedd, which passes laws on devolved matters.
+The Welsh Parliament is made up of Members of the Senedd (MSs) elected by voters in Wales.

 Select committees in the Commons scrutinise the work of UK government departments while Lords select committees look at broader policy issues.
 The Education Committee in the Commons is responsible for scrutinising childcare and early years policy in England.
 Recently the Affordable Childcare Committee in the Lords was appointed to consider issues relating to affordable childcare.